Abhishekpathania01/azure-search-knowledge-mining/workshops/Module 3.md

 We will first test the application locally.

-1) Right click on CustomEntityLookup in the Solution Explorer and choose "Set as StartUp Project"
+1) Right click on CustomEntityLookup in the Solution Explorer and choose "Set as StartUp Project".

-2) Press F5 - NOTE: You may need to allow the function to run
+2) Press F5 - NOTE: You may need to allow the function to run.

 3) Once the function is running it should supply you with the URL to use for POST calls.
 Copy this URL.

 ![](images/azurefunction.png)

-4) Open PostMan and click on **New** to create a new Request (you can add this to any collection you'd like)
+4) Open PostMan and click on **New** to create a new Request (you can add this to any collection you'd like).

 5) Enter the URL copied and change the request type from GET to POST.

 ![](images/postman2.png)

-5) Click **Body** and below that choose **raw** and paste in the following JSON:
+6) Click **Body** and below that choose **raw** and paste in the following JSON:

 ```json
   {